 than 5 bytes for the same column value in a

-TEXT column is made up of two separate parts.
+engine, wherein each row in the column is made up of two

-One of these is of fixed size (256 bytes), and is actually
+separate parts.
+One of these is of fixed size (256 bytes for

-stored in the original table.
-The other consists of any data in
+original table.
+The other consists of any data in excess of 256

-excess of 256 bytes, which is stored in a hidden table.
-The rows
+bytes, which is stored in a hidden blob parts table.
+The size of

 TEXT column is 256 if

 size + (2000 ×